Charity helps elderly access stair lifts

 The forum has offered elderly and disabled residents information, advice and practical support that has benefited countless individuals since its launch but these services come at a cost and, while forum members have pledged a £400 donation, the forum has stated that it needs £62,000 a year to fund all the services it runs.
 While the charity already receives money from a number of funding streams, several of these are now coming to an end.

 The forum’s main aim is to help “older and disabled people to make the most of what they are able to do – be as mobile as they can, as healthy as possible and live life to the fullest”, according to Teesdale Disability Access Forum chief officer Anne Henderson in this article.
-The forum achieves this by helping people to access help with home adaptations such as walk-in shower installation and other home alterations.
+The forum achieves this by helping people to access help with home adaptations such as walk-in shower or bath installation and other home alterations.

 The charity’s success has been evident, as other organisations are now coming to rely on the Access Forum, with local hospitals, social workers and GPs regularly sending patients there.